rcuprak/actionbazaar/readme.txt

 This is a code snapshot from https://code.google.com/p/action-bazaar/

-Kiran: Updating project structure and dependencies.
+Kiran: Updating project structure and dependencies - Oct 2015.
 	Done:
 		actionbazaar-chapter1
 	Ongoing: